paritytech/research/docs/Polkadot/token-economics/transaction-fees.md

 fee(tx) = base\_fee + type(tx) \cdot length(tx) + c_{traffic} \cdot weight(tx)
 $$

-Here, $c_{traffic}$ is a transcation-independent parameter that evolves over time according to network traffic.
+Here, $c_{traffic}$ is a transaction-independent parameter that evolves over time according to network traffic.
 You can find an explanation of this parameter in the following subsection.
 The parameter $type(tx)$ depends solely on the transaction type; currently, $type(tx)$ is set to zero for operational transactions.

 The term $weight(tx)$ represents the processing cost incurred by the block producer, while the term $type(tx) \cdot length(tx)$ captures the opportunity cost of including one transaction over another within a block.

 ### Adjustment of fees over time

 Transaction demand on blockchains is typically irregular.
-There may be short-term spikes in activity—ranging from hours within a day to days within a month—as well as longer-term trends.
-To account for these fluctuations, a mechanism is needed to automatically adjust transaction fees over time.
+There may be short-term spikes in activity, ranging from hours within a day to days within a month, as well as longer-term trends.
+To account for these fluctuations, a mechanism automatically adjusts transaction fees over time.
 According to the law of supply and demand, increasing fees should reduce demand, while decreasing fees should encourage it.

 To manage activity peaks, a trade-off must be made between rapidly raising transaction fees and risking long transaction inclusion times.
 Two mechanisms help mitigate these effects.
 The first adjusts fees dynamically in response to short-term fluctuations.
 The second mechanism adjusts gradually, in line with long-term trends, and incorporates tipping to give users control over waiting times during peak hours.
 While the slower, tip-enabled approach appears to offer a more balanced solution, both mechanisms warrant close consideration.